 Cure number four is to consider that you might not be with the right person.
 I know this is a hard pill to swallow, but you deserve to feel cherished.
 You deserve to feel celebrated.
 You deserve to feel supported.
 You deserve to feel seen in all of your shades and flavors and fragrances, and when he doesn’t do that, it’s maybe because he’s not the right person for you.
 If he doesn’t appreciate you, for example, maybe he just doesn’t value the pearls that you are wearing, which are very precious.
 He doesn’t see that they’re valuable collectibles, but rather he just sees them as belonging in a secondhand shop.

 So, you need to find the right match – someone who really appreciates you for who you really are.
 You can turn yourself into a pretzel over and over again, but if he’s not the right person, nothing is going to change.
 All that’s going to change is that your self-respect will go down.
 Your self-worth will go down.
-Your self-dignity will go down, and eventually you will lose yourself.
+Your self-dignity will go down, and eventually, you will lose yourself.
 Rather, just really embrace that he just may not be right for you.
 I’ve seen this with lots of women who have worked with me over the years, and yes, you definitely want to work on loving yourself, but then if nothing shifts after that, just really consider thinking about leaving the relationship and really finding and attracting a man into your life who makes you feel cherished, supported, and taken care of.
+There are clear signs he doesn’t love you anymore and that you should move on.
+If you want more support with this I’d also highly recommend joining our FREE Facebook Dating Support group now using the special link below!

 5. Date Yourself